Australian Subscription Library: History

 in that part of the prolongation of Bent Street, intervening between the site of the old windmill, at the end of Macquarie Street, and the Botanical Gardens.

-In May 1836, while expressing its unhappiness about the location of their new building, they were forced to move to upper floor Chief Justice Francis Forbes' residence, at Bridge and Gresham streets.
+In May 1836, while expressing their unhappiness about the location of their new building, library members were forced to move to the upper floor of Chief Justice Francis Forbes' residence, at Bridge and Gresham streets.
 In May 1840, they sold the allotments in Hyde Park and Rushcutters Bay to raise money to start work on a new building at Bent and Macquarie Streets.
 Commenced in 1843, it was finally completed in November 1845.
 It became the first permanent building specifically designed to house the collections.